 A power of attorney is a document that gives a person (called either the donee, attorney or appointee) the power to act on behalf of the person or company who gives the power (called the donor, principal or appointor).
 The major Act that regulates general and enduring powers of attorney in South Australia is the Powers of Attorney and Agency Act 1984 (SA).

 In South Australia any person who is over 18 years and who has 'legal capacity' (see Loss of Legal Capacity) can make a power of attorney.
-No-one else can make a power of attorney for you.
 The issue of whether someone under 18 years can make a power of attorney is the subject of some legal debate.
-If you are under 18 and considering giving a power of attorney, it is suggested you consult a lawyer.
+If a person is under 18 and considering making a power of attorney, they should seek advice from a lawyer.